Testing Overview

 Database unit testing with pgTAP

-pgTAP is a unit testing framework for PostgreSQL that allows testing:
+pgTAP is a unit testing framework for Postgres that allows testing:

 - Database structure: tables, columns, constraints